PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 export KUBECONFIG=<path to kubeconfig>
 ```

-Once we have this environment variable set, we can run `kubectl` as in our previous recipes, only now it will point to our AWS Kubernets cluster rather than a our local `minikube` instance.
+Once we have this environment variable set, we can run `kubectl` as in our previous recipes, only now it will point to our AWS Kubernetes cluster rather than a our local `minikube` instance.
 To check that everything is working correctly run the following:

 ```sh
 $ kubectl get namespaces